teifip/gcf-api-router/README.md

 ### Usage

-The API router can be instantiated in either one of two possible options.
+The API router can be instantiated following either one of two possible options.
 The difference is merely a style preference.

 ```javascript
 // OPTION #1